 With the appropriate care, your teeth that have had endodontic treatment will last as long as other natural teeth.
 Yet, a tooth that has received treatment may fail to heal or pain may continue to exist.
 Sometimes, the pain may occur months or years after treatment.
-If so, Dr. Appelbaum may need to perform Endodontic Retreatment.
+If so, Dr. Appelbaum or Dr. Patel may need to perform Endodontic Retreatment.

 Improper healing may be caused by:

 - Curved or narrow canals that were not treated during the initial treatment.

 - Complicated canals that went undetected during the initial treatment.

 - The crown or restoration was not placed within the appropriate amount of time following the procedure.

 - The crown or restoration that did not prevent saliva from contaminating the inside of the tooth.

 In some cases, new problems can influence a tooth that was successfully treated: